infazz/imagemagick-engine/readme.txt

 = 1.4.0 =
 * Tested with WP 3.3.1
+* Resize / Force resize button in media library
+* Add more precision to resize % when large nr of images
 * More sanity tests in ajax resize code
-* Add more precision to resize % when large nr of images
-* Resize / Force resize button in media library
-* French translation thanks to Damien Fabreguettes

-= 1.3.2-beta1 =
-* Tested with WP 3.3-beta2
 * Use WordPress version of jQuery UI progressbar if available
 * Split plugin init into early and late part
 * Fix PHP notice (in initial plugin configuration)
+* Updated swedish translation for new strings
+* French translation thanks to Damien Fabreguettes

 = 1.3.1 =
 * Tested with WP 3.2.1